I Love India Free Horoscope 2008

 Facts About Rhinoceros

+The rhinoceros get their name for their horns, as in Greek, the word rhino means ‘nose’ and ceros means ‘horn’.
+The rhino horns are made of a substance called keratin which is found in human hair and fingernails.
 Rhinoceroses are universally recognized because of their massive bodies, stumpy legs and either one or two dermal horns.
-But this animal is most famous for the fact that it has got a very thick hide.
+Though rhinos’ skin seems impenetrable and extremely thick, they are actually very sensitive to sun-burn and insect-bites.
+Rhinos protect themselves against blood-sucking insects by wallowing in the mud and letting them dry.
+But, this animal is most famous for the fact that it has got a very thick hide.
 Normally, it is referred to as ‘rhino’.
 Rhinos have been around on this planet for several centuries now.
 This fact is corroborated by their depiction in various ancient cave paintings around the world.
-Though rhinoceroses were widespread in early days, their numbers has come down drastically.
-Now the rhinoceroses are limited to mostly national parks and reserves.
+Though rhinoceroses were widespread in early days, their numbers have come down drastically.
+Now, the rhinoceroses are limited to mostly national parks and reserves.
 Read this article to know the rhino better.

 White Rhino (Ceratotherium simum)